cONTACTLESS PAYMENT TECHNOLOGY

 Contactless payment technology is increasingly used for everyday transactions.
 Awareness and demand has increased among consumers since the push for low-contact transactions over the last few years has escalated.

-The good news is the vast majority of consumers already have access to a contactless payment method via their credit and debit cards or any smartphone “mobile wallet.”
-Importantly, the ability to process contactless payments is dependent on the POS system of the merchant, or in the case of transit agencies, the type of farebox being used to collect payments.
-Without the correct payment processors, customers cannot use contactless payments that they already own.
-Thus any transit agency that does not have the correct farebox technology is unable to take advantage of contactless payments.
+The good news is the vast majority of consumers already have access to a contactless payment method via their credit and debit cards or any smartphone mobile wallet.
+Importantly, the ability to process contactless payments is dependent on the POS system of the merchant, or in the case of transit agencies, the device being used to collect payments.
+Without the correct payment processors, customers can’t pay using contactless even though they already have the right physical media in their pockets.
+So any transit agency that doesn’t have the correct technology to process contactless payments is unable to take advantage of this payment method.

 Let’s explore the way contactless payments utilize cutting-edge technology to provide a safe, secure, and fast transaction.